NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 -  DR (for Disaster Recovery) - Generalized replication with secondary copies that are inaccessible.
-A secondary replica will become the primary replica, and accessable, after a promotion.
+A secondary replica will become the primary replica, and accessible, after a promotion.

 .. important::